 very particular sense.
 When meant in this special sense it

-rather than a concept.
-Get a sensation of vibration that gives you a
+rather than a concept or emotional state.
+Get a palpable sensation of vibration that gives you a warm,

 pleasurable glow.
-The sensation may arouse movement in a sympathetic
+The feeling may arouse movement in

 response, like a dance inspired by music.
-Sensations and responses can be repeated and played with, stronger
+Feelings and responses can be repeated and played with,

-and weaker, or faster and slower, in time or syncopated -
+stronger or weaker, faster or slower, in time or syncopated,

-feelings of their own.
-Love is a sensitivity and
+vibrations upon vibrations arousing feelings of their own.
+Love is a sensitivity, both

 Feelings of Love can be